lzenner/themed_tweaks/themed_tweaks/readme.themed_tweaks.english.txt

 SoD/BG2 - Add a little snark - by Lauriel
 ------------------------------------------------------------------------
-Just adds some fun snarky comments to the otherwise stuffy or inane dialogue ** TO-DO: Only a small portion is actually finished
+Just adds some fun snarky comments to the otherwise stuffy or inane dialogue ** PROGRESS: SoD palace snark is finished.
+Only and one small comment in BG2 so far

 ------------------------------------------------------------------------
 BG2 - Give Imoen the innate ability to cast Magic Missile - by Lauriel & jastey